Foundations of Transaction Fee Mechanism Design: Technical Roadmap

 The above argument is slightly incorrect, though, since the unique payment rule of Myerson's Lemma relies on the border condition that if a user bids $0$, it pays $0$.
-When we consider the virtual auction, a virtual user's payment is of the form $p_i(\bfb) - \mu(\bfb)$ --- and it is not immediately clear that this quantity is $0$ (even though at the end of the proof, we can see that it is indeed $0$).
+When we consider the meta-auction, a meta-user's payment is of the form $p_i(\bfb) - \mu(\bfb)$ --- and it is not immediately clear that this quantity is $0$ (even though at the end of the proof, we can see that it is indeed $0$).
 It takes a little more work to make this intuition correct, and we give a formal proof below that makes slightly non-blackbox usage of the proof of the Myerson's Lemma --- see Section~\ref{sec:randomized-lb} for details.

 The above proves Theorem~\ref{thm:introburn} for the randomized case.
 Similarly, we can now rely on Theorem~\ref{thm:introburn} and additionally throw in the finite block size assumption to get Theorem~\ref{thm:intromain} for the randomized case.
 The proof of this is a little more complicated than the deterministic case, and we defer the formal details to Section~\ref{sec:finite}.